What is pair programming and why do you require pair programming tools?

-Pair programming is an agile technique adapted by development teams to expedite the development process by sharing, reviewing, testing and writing code in a collaborative fashion.
+Pair programming is an agile technique adapted by development teams to expedite the development process by sharing, reviewing, testing, and writing code in a collaborative fashion.
 Wikipedia simply puts it as two programmers working together.
 Now, it’s pretty obvious that in a remote setup, the driver and the navigator will not be sitting next to each other.
 So what then?
 You know you can always rely on us for remote working solutions!
-In this case, code collaboration tools 😎
+In this case, code collaboration & pair programming tools 😎

 What to look for in code collaboration tools